-Johnson & Johnson's standard safety reporting matrix, which was presented to the team at the beginning of the project, requested that the general contractor track "leading indicators" of safety incidents.
+Johnson & Johnson's standard safety reporting matrix, which was presented to the project team at the beginning of the project, requested that the general contractor track "leading indicators" of safety incidents.
 Without providing a formal definition for the request, the matrix simply defined a "leading indicator" as a "preventive or proactive measure that is taken in order to decrease the possibility of an incident".
+At first, this approach might appear to another attempt to improve safety through motivating and training the workforce.
+While these aspects are present, deeper reflection suggests that this the results achieved by approach occurred because 5-S actions both improved resilience and reduced likelihood of irrevocable loss of control.
+Resilience, the ability to absorb a dangerous variation from the norm, improved as the site became more neat and orderly.
+There was less to trip over and less to fall on if a worker did trip.
+Significant improvement in the use of fall protection by the most exposed trade decreased the likelihood that a loss of balance, trip or slip would result in an unstoppable fall.

-The construction team implemented a program to collect, categorize, and report data regarding safety violations (corrections) as they occurred on the jobsite.
-Each instance of non-compliance with OSHA regulations or the site-specific safety program observed on the jobsite was recorded - including date, firm of individual in non-compliance, nature of required correction, and implemented correctional measure.
-Data was then sorted and displayed visually by category, firm, across time, and versus repetitive construction scope cycles.
+The construction team implemented a program to collect, categorize, and report data regarding safety violations (corrections) as they occurred on the jobsite as a measure of the requested leading indicators.
+Each observed occurrence of non-compliance with either the California Division of Occupational Safety and Health (Cal/OSHA) regulations, or with the general contractor's site-specific safety program was recorded - including date, firm of individual in non-compliance, nature of required correction, and implemented correctional measure.
+Data were then sorted and displayed visually by category, firm, across time, and versus repetitive construction scope cycles.
 Safety education on the overall jobsite, as well as individual trade/firm safety education, was tailored to address trends in safety correction data.

 Traditional and industry standard measurements of safety performance in the construction industry focus on incident rate.
-Measurements such as OSHA's Recordable Incident Rate compare the quantity of accidents or incidents to the number of hours worked.
+Measurements such as Cal/OSHA's Recordable Incident Rate compare the quantity of accidents or incidents to the number of hours worked.
 The approach of this project was to track leading indicators of safety incidents, or those behaviors or jobsite conditions that could potentially lead to an injury or incident.
-The project team applied Lean principles to this program, implementing aspects of goal setting, measurement, performance analysis, and accountability to tracking of safety leading indicators.
+The project team applied Lean principles, particularly learning based on the "Plan, Do, Check, Act (PDCA) cycle, to this program by implementing aspects of goal setting, measurement, performance analysis, and accountability to tracking of safety leading indicators.